Dear Aunt Vadge,

 First things first.

-If sex (which includes fingering) hurts or causes bleeding, you’re doing it wrong.
+If sex (which includes fingers) hurts or causes bleeding, you’re doing it wrong.
+You, him, both of you together.

-The solution to your problem of bleeding and swelling up after being fingered or having sex is going to be making sure you are very turned on and wet before you or a lover penetrates your vagina and that you are physically enjoying the entire experience.
+The solution is to make sure you are very turned on and lubricated before penetration, and that you are physically really enjoying the entire experience.
 I cannot overstate this.
+You must be legitimately excited and physically aroused, or the whole thing will hurt.

-A vagina is designed to be lovingly made swollen and sopping wet before being penetrated (not swollen from damage and wet with blood).
-Vaginas need to be coaxed into action, swollen with blood, juicy, ready to be entered.
+A vagina is designed to be lovingly made swollen and sopping wet before being penetrated (not swollen from damage and wet with blood!).
+Vaginas need to be ready for action in the exact same way as a penis – by becoming aroused.
 Then you can go in.
+But, gently.
+Never rough, never too hard.

 How to stop the damage from occurring

-The only way to stop this bleeding and pain and the unpleasant experiences is to learn what makes you wet.
-Hot.
-Sexual.
-Your swollen vaginal tissues protect you from damage by offering a buffer of juice and plumped tissues.
+The only way to stop this unpleasant experience is to learn what gets you going.
+When you’re turned on, your vaginal tissues engorge with blood and protect you from damage by providing wetness and a ‘plump’ feeling.

 Figuring out what makes you hot and wet takes experiments both with and without your lover.
-It sounds like he could use a bit of help, so maybe try some non-penetrative sexscapades such as oral sex.
+It sounds like he could use a bit of guidance, so maybe try some gentle sexscapades such as oral sex.

 Vaginas are not the same as penises

-The trick to vaginas is coaxing.
-Vaginas can be far slower to full arousal than a penis so stop comparing them!
+The trick to vaginas is cajoling, not forcing.
+Vaginas can be slower to full arousal than a penis, so don’t compare them!
 You are not built that way.

-Allow and insist on at least 20 minutes of non-penetrative sex play (foreplay) before anything – penis, finger, hairbrush – goes inside of you.
-If you do it too soon, you risk wasting the nerves that are firing and making it boring.
+Allow and insist on at least 20 minutes of non-penetrative sex play (foreplay) before anything goes inside of you.
+If you do it too soon, you risk wasting your arousal sensitivity.

 Your body is set up to be fussy about who it lets inside you, which is why women are thought to be ‘tricky’ or ‘complicated’: we can be tricky if you treat us all the same because we’re all different!

-Figuring out what turns you on is therefore a job that you must begin as soon as possible, otherwise bad sex will be the millstone around your neck like so many bloody tissues.
+Figuring out what turns you on is, therefore, a job that you must begin as soon as possible; otherwise, bad sex will be a preventable casualty of your life.
+Don’t let this happen to you!

 Learning about your body takes time